 Elizabeth Fink was the valedictorian of her high school’s senior class.
 She earned a 1600 on the SAT and currently attends the University of Virginia as an Echols Scholar.
 She has not declared a major yet, but is planning to apply to the Mcintire School of Commerce as a second year.
 Outside of the classroom, she plays soccer and runs track, and she loves to spend time with her friends and family.
 Elizabeth also served as a mentor/tutor to elementary school children as part of the PeakMATES program.

 SEVEN FACTORS TO DECIDING BETWEEN THE SAT AND ACT

 As a result of the COVID-19 pandemic, many colleges decided to go test-optional for the 2020-2021 admissions cycle due to the limited availability of testing and other hardships.
-Some schools, including the Eight Ivies, extended test-optional policies to at least the 2021-2022 admissions cycle, while others have decided to permanently extend test-optional policies.
+Some schools, including the Eight Ivies, extended test-optional policies to the ensuing admissions cycles, while others have decided to permanently extend test-optional policies.
 You might be wondering: is taking the SAT or ACT valuable anymore?
 The answer is still yes: taking the SAT or ACT can be highly valuable.
 If you perform well on the SAT or ACT, your score can help distinguish you from other highly qualified candidates from different backgrounds.
 Especially as more and more students decide not to submit test scores, scoring well on either exam will allow you to stand out.